Today discuss this article how to control onion pest and disease with there management method. The onion pest disease management is given below-

 Onion maggot( onion pest disease management)

 The adults are slender, grayish bodied large winged flies with bristles.
 They measure about 6mm long.
 The maggots are small, white and devoid of legs.
 The maggots crawl down the plants, mostly behind the leaf sheaths and enter into the bulbs through roots and attack the tender portions.
 Infested plants turn brown and finally dry up.
-The infected bulbs rot in storage due to attack of other secondary infections.
+The infected bulbs rot in storage due to the attack of other secondary infections.

 ii) Apply 10kg of carbaryl 4G or lindane 6G or phorate 10G granules to the soil followed by light irrigation per hectare.

 Seedlings raised from the infected seeds fail to emerge and are killed.
 Those which escape, remain stunted, pale or abnormally white and twisted.
 The leaves may be thickened.
 The swollen areas often show splitting of the epidermis.
 When infested bulbs are planted, the new leaves show yellowish specks and remain stunted.
-The cracks appear in the bulbs which predispose the bulb for the secondary infection by the fungi and bacteria.
+The cracks appear in the bulbs which predispose the bulb to the secondary infection by the fungi and bacteria.
 On older onion bulbs the attack appears as a planting material through seeds and bulbs.

 i) Follow long rotation